timmcginley/Agile/Schedule/10/README.md

 ## Week 10 - Trajectories

-*7th November 2023*
+*12th November 2024*

-1. The medical link to agile prototyping.
+1. The futures link to agile prototyping.